makersacademy/bowling-challenge/README.md

 - Creating new frames after two rolls
 - Bonus points for spares are updated
 - Strikes create a new frame.
+- Bonus points for strikes for next two rolls, no consec strike.
+-